prajwel/curvit/README.md

 Curvit is an open-source python package to produce light curves from UVIT (Ultraviolet Imaging Telescope) data.
 The events list from the **official UVIT L2 pipeline (version 6.3 onwards)** is required as an input to the package.
 If you have data from old official pipeline versions or other pipelines, please contact me, and we can try to figure out a solution!

 ## Installation
-On Linux:

 ```sh
 pip install curvit --user
 ```
-Not yet tested on OS X and Windows.

 ## Getting started